-Professor Odinet’s research specializes in commercial/consumer finance and real estate, with an emphasis on mortgage lending and financial regulation.
+Professor Odinet’s research specializes in commercial/consumer finance and property law, with an emphasis on mortgage lending, digital assets, and financial regulation.
 His work has appeared in leading law reviews, and he is a co-author on several casebooks dealing with real estate and commercial transactions.
-Additionally, his book titled Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America was published by Cambridge University Press in 2019 and was featured on NPR’s Planet Money podcast.
-His work has also appeared in the North Carolina Law Review, the Iowa Law Review, the Southern California Law Review, the Arizona State Law Journal, the Alabama Law Review, the Wake Forest Law Review, and the Washington University Law Review, among other venues.
-His courses include Property Law; Secured Transactions; Real Estate Law and Finance; Bankruptcy; Payments Systems; and Consumer Finance Law.
+Additionally, his book titled Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America was published by Cambridge University Press in 2019.
+Professor Odinet’s courses include Property Law; Secured Transactions; Real Estate Law and Finance; Bankruptcy; Payments Systems; and Consumer Finance Law.
 During the fall 2023 semester, he will be a visiting professor at the University of Georgia School of Law.

 In professional and academic circles, Professor Odinet is a fellow of the American College of Real Estate Lawyers and has held several leadership positions with the American Bar Association’s Section of Real Property, Trust & Estate Law.
 He has also chaired both the Commercial and Consumer Law Section and the Real Estate Transactions Section of the Association of American Law Schools.
 Professor Odinet currently serves as co-editor of the Annual Survey of Consumer Finance Law, which appears in the American Bar Association's The Business Lawyer publication.